 Fraser Waldron is a PhD candidate at the University of Adelaide’s Law School.
 His research focus is on law enforcement intelligence frameworks as they relate to threats to public safety, with a particular focus on information in the pre-criminal space.

-He received a BA in political science from Simon Fraser University, a MA (with Merit) in the politics of conflict and violence from the University of Leicester, and a Diploma in Policing Studies from the Royal Canadian Mounted Police, where he was the class Valedictorian.
+Fraser received a BA in political science from Simon Fraser University, a MA (with Merit) in the politics of conflict and violence from the University of Leicester, and a Diploma in policing studies from the Royal Canadian Mounted Police, where he was the class Valedictorian.